Circus clown: Dan Rice

 Expanding his horizons he went into producing his own shows and often had more than one tour going on at the same time.
 He wanted to move on from his circus clowning and reinvented himself as a gentleman.
 He started to take up politics and would often have Democratic undertones in his shows.
 He was then regarded as not only a multi-talented performer, but a smart and noble man who was to be looked up to.
 He won the affection of many newspapers and publicists including that of a then unknown Mark Twain and Walt Whitman.
 Mark Twain paid him homage in his description of a circus in Huckleberry Finn, and it is likely a boyhood Twain actually saw Rice perform when his circus came to Hannibal for a show.

-His shows became more famous than any of the other shows touring at the time including that of rival, Phineas Taylor.
+His shows became more famous than any of the other shows touring at the time including that of rival, P. T. Barnum.
 During the 19th century, his name was synonymous with theater.
 At a time, Dan Rice was more of a household name than Abraham Lincoln.
 He reinvented the theater into a vaudevillian style before there was vaudeville.
 He was a very patriotic person later influencing the likes of George M. Cohan.
 He was also one of the main models for "Uncle Sam".

 With changes in circus and popular culture after the Civil War, his legendary talents under the big top have gradually slipped into almost total historical obscurity; biographer David Carlyon (2001) called him "the most famous man you've never heard of".